ykshrestha/AI-Take-Home-Assignment/README.md

-# 🎓 Scholarship Validity Platform (Yashaswini Kulshrestha -Shipsy AI campus Assignment)
+# 🎓 Scholarship Validity Platform (Yashaswini Kulshrestha )

 A web application to manage and validate scholarship records with complete CRUD functionality.
 Built as part of the **Shipsy AI Campus Assignment**, it demonstrates clean backend design, PostgreSQL integration, and responsive UI using Tailwind CSS.